FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 3. Natural Occurrence & Formation

-Maple furanone is naturally found in a variety of foods, including coffee, maple syrup, and certain fruits.
-It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
-This compound is often used to impart a "natural flavor" designation in food products due to its occurrence in natural sources.
+Maple furanone is naturally found in maple syrup and certain types of honey.
+It is formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the heating of food.
+This reaction is crucial for the development of complex flavors and aromas in cooked foods, contributing to the "natural flavor" designation of maple furanone.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs